End-to-End Whisper to Natural Speech Conversion using Modified Transformer Network: Datasets and Feature Extraction

 \subsection{Testing Model Performance}

-To test the performance of our model, we used 70 parallel whisper audio files from wTIMIT test corpus, consisting recorded audios from speakers of the two accent groups, i.e. Singaporean-English and North American, to produce MFCC features for corresponding natural speech signal.\\ In addition, we have used complete CHAINS~\cite{chains} corpus as well for evaluation.
-The corpus features approximately 36 speakers (16 male, 16 female) recorded under a variety of speaking conditions.
-In order to cover good phonetic coverage, the corpus consists of 4 fables and 33 sentences.
-Both fable and sentences were recorded in natural speech and whisper condition, generating 1332 parallel audios.
-All audio recordings are sampled at 44.1 kHz and 16 bit PCM.
-For both test corpus we used Librosa vocoder and World vocoder to generate natural audio signals from the output MFCC and Spectral features respectively.\\ We used following metrics to measure the quality of our generated speech signals.
-We used word error rate as a meaningful metric to measure ASR~\cite{zeyer2018:asr-attention} system performance on the generated natural speech and whisper signals.
-In addition, we computed BLEU scores as well as formant distributions based KL divergence metric w.r.t the ground truth.
-We compared how an ASR system performed on original wTIMIT whispered speech signals versus corresponding model converted whispered-to-natural speech signals.
-The ASR systems adopted and trained are described in the Section~\ref{ref:ASRresults}.
-For simplicity, we've used the open-sourced recipe\footnote{https://github.com/rwth-i6/returnn-experiments/tree/master/2018-asr-attention/librispeech/full-setup-attention} in reference to~\cite{zeyer2018:asr-attention} without using the language model for fair comparison.
-The training data used for training such ASR systems have been described in Table~\ref{tab:Ssystems}.
+We used 70 parallel whisper audio files from wTIMIT test corpus and 1332 parallel whisper audio files from CHAINS corpus~\cite{chains} to test the performance of our models.
+We used word error rate to measure ASR performance on the generated natural speech and whisper signals.
+We also computed standard BLEU scores as translation quality metric.
+In addition, we measure KL divergence between reference and generated speech's formants as formant divergence metric (FDM).
+We compared the performance of ASR systems on original whisper speech signals as well as generated whispered-to-natural speech signals.
+We've used the open-source RETURNN E2E ASR~\cite{zeyer2018:asr-attention} recipe\footnote{https://github.com/rwth-i6/returnn-experiments/tree/master/2018-asr-attention/librispeech/full-setup-attention} without using the language model for fair comparison.